clevkelz/bikesharing/README.md

 ![image](https://user-images.githubusercontent.com/106293233/189464941-e00eec73-8d01-4d87-b286-8f32b53ce8ed.png)

-This heatmap illusrates that customers are more likely to use bikes on the weekend, which indicates that these are more casual riders.
+This heatmap illustrates that customers are more likely to use bikes on the weekend, which indicates that these are more casual riders.
 The heaviest use for subscribers is during the week, particular on Thursdays.
 This suggests that subscribers may rely on the Citi Bikes for a regular mode of transportation.
 The heatmap also shows that more rides are made by subscribers than customers, which is corroborated by Customer Type pie chart.
 Finally, this heatmap illustrates that men are more likely to be subscribers.

 ### Gender Breakdown